SamstyleGhost/markdown-renderer/README.md

 v3:
 - Changed the look of the site

+v4:
-- To add the bold and italic stuff next
+- Added italic stuff

+v5:
+- Added bold
+- Added line breaks

 ### searches
 - HTML Lists
 - how to denote any character in regex
+- Regex stuff (This is exhausting)